 At its core, FSM is simply any system that is designed to keep track of the various components of field operations.
 These components typically include inventory management, vehicle tracking, scheduling, customer portals, and more.
-In terms of the software-as-a-service sector (SaaS), management of these components is usually controlled through a cloud-based portal that can be accessed from mobile devices, while field technicians are on the job.
+In terms of the software-as-a-service sector (SaaS), management of these components is usually controlled through a cloud-based portal which can be accessed from mobile devices while field technicians are on the job.
+Everything from tracking driver efficiency to empowering customers can often be controlled using a sophisticated FSM solution.

 One of the most significant changes ushered in by the adoption of FSM technology has been in the relationship between the organization and the customer.
 FSM solutions allow employees at all levels of the company to engage with their customers in innovative ways, and it is reshaping how leaders think about the customer experience.

-As this kind of technology becomes more commonplace, customers are beginning to expect it as a regular feature of their service.
-Studies have shown that 89 per cent of customers want to see modern technology—like the kind used in on-demand ride-sharing services—applied to their technician scheduling, and nearly as many would be willing to pay a premium for it.
+As this technology becomes more commonplace, customers are beginning to expect it as a regular feature of their service.
+Studies have shown that 89% of customers want to see modern technology — like the kind used in on-demand ride-sharing services — applied to their technician scheduling, and nearly as many would be willing to pay a premium for it.
 Innovation in the FSM software marketplace allows companies to continually deliver these new tools for engagement that many customers view as important.

 Thanks largely to the power of mobile, many of these processes can now be automated by incorporating FSM solutions.
 These tools can be used to enhance the productivity of both the managers and the technicians by incorporating algorithmically enhanced scheduling and providing access to real-time data from any device.
 Managers can also monitor the status of jobs much more easily through real-time analytics and live video feeds.